 For skin sensitisation, potency division based on human data as well as on LLNA, Guinea pig maximisation test and the Buehler test, include division into strong and other sensitisers (in Category 1A or 1B, respectively).
-Strong sensitisers nay be further divided into extreme and strong sensitisers for the purpose of setting specific concentration limits as putlined in section 3.4.2.3 in Guidance on the Application of the CLP Criteria (see also Appendix R.8-10)
+Strong sensitisers may be further divided into extreme and strong sensitisers for the purpose of setting specific concentration limits as outlined in section 3.4.2.3 in Guidance on the Application of the CLP Criteria (see also Appendix R.8-10)

-1 Substances classified as respiratory sensitisers according to CLP (with R42 in DSD), may be 2 allocated into sub-category 1A (strong sensitisers) or 1B (other sensitisers) on the basis of 3 weight of evidence considerations mainly based on human data if available (see criteria in 4 3.4.2.1.2, Annex I, CLP, section 3.4.2.3.1 in ECHA Guidance on the Application of the CLP 5 Criteria).
-However, currently there are no available methods to determine thresholds and 6 DNELs for respiratory sensitisers (see also Appendix R.8-11).
-Therefore, substances classified 7 as a respiratory sensitizer (Category 1/1A/1B/1C) in CLP (assigned R42 in DSD ) should 8 normally result in a qualitative assessment for the hazard level of concern .
-Respiratory 9 sensitisers according to CLP (with R42 in DSD) are allocated to the high hazard band on the basis that exposure to such substances should be strictly contained because they may cause 10 11 serious health effects for which a dose threshold is not usually identifiable.
+weight of evidence considerations mainly based on human data if available (see criteria in 3.4.2.1.2, Annex I, CLP, section 3.4.2.3.1 in ECHA Guidance on the Application of the CLP Criteria).
+However, currently there are no available methods to determine thresholds and DNELs for respiratory sensitisers (see also Appendix R.8-11).
+Therefore, substances classified as a respiratory sensitizer (Category 1/1A/1B/1C) in CLP (assigned R42 in DSD) should normally result in a qualitative assessment for the hazard level of concern.
+Respiratory sensitisers according to CLP (with R42 in DSD) are allocated to the high hazard band on the basis that exposure to such substances should be strictly contained because they may cause serious health effects for which a dose threshold is not usually identifiable.